Isaac Smith, Composer-Performer

-Isaac Smith is a composer and performer of bright, engaging, and accessible new music.
-His works for brass quintet and wind band have already contributed significantly to the repertoire of these burgeoning ensembles, and he has performed in the premieres of dozens of new works as a tubist, trombonist, pianist and conductor.
+Isaac Smith is a composer and performer of bright, engaging, thoughtful new music.
+His works for winds and brass have contributed to the existing repertoire of both chamber groups and large wind ensembles, and he has performed in the premieres of dozens of new works as a tubist, trombonist, pianist and conductor.

-He has received numerous commissions from many esteemed musicians, including soloists such as Roomful of Teeth soprano Estelí Gomez, tubist Alexis True, hornist Kennedy Youmans and bassist Bryce Holmes, chamber groups including Sound of Late, Chyornii & Dorado, Emergency Stopping Only and Teen Angst, and large ensembles such as COCO (Composers of Oregon Chamber Orchestra), the Sierra Nevada Winds, the Ponderosa High School Band and the Ophir Prison Marching Kazoo Band & Temperance Society, Ltd.
+He has collaborated with many contemporary performers and ensembles, including soloists such as Roomful of Teeth soprano Estelí Gomez, tubist Alexis True, hornist Kennedy Youmans and bassist Bryce Holmes, chamber groups including Sound of Late, Chyornii & Dorado, Emergency Stopping Only and Teen Angst, and large ensembles such as COCO (Composers of Oregon Chamber Orchestra), the Sierra Nevada Winds, and the Ophir Prison Marching Kazoo Band & Temperance Society, Ltd.

 He is an active performer of both new and classical music, having held tuba positions in multiple professional brass quintets, as well as performing with the UO Tuba-Euphonium Ensemble "Teuph", the trombone quartet "Bones of the Apocalypse", and the Grand Isle Fire Brigade, a German oompah and second-line band.

-He is also a professional choral and vocal accompanist.
+He is also a professional choral, vocal, and instrumental accompanist.
 He was the founding accompanist of the aging adult choir "Singers with Hart".
 He has worked as an accompanist with professional groups such as Chalice, Samantics, and the Sacramento Light Opera Theatre, as well as numerous academic choral groups in multiple states.
 In 2012, he performed as an accompanist for members of the trombone studio of Trossingen Hochschule für Musik, in Baden-Württenberg, Germany.

-Isaac currently resides in Sacramento, California, with his wife Pa Foua and several well-loved house plants.
+Isaac resides in Bloomintgon, Indiana with his wife Pa Foua and several well-loved house plants.